Overview of Content Experiments

 Benefits of Experiments

 Content Experiments uses a somewhat different approach than standard A/B and multivariate testing.
 Content Experiments uses an A/B/N model.
 You're not testing just two versions of a page as in A/B testing, and you're not testing various combinations of components on a single page as in multivariate testing.
-Instead, you are testing up to five full versions of a single page, each delivered to visitors from a separate URL.
+Instead, you are testing up to 10 full versions of a single page, each delivered to users from a separate URL.

 What you can do with Content Experiments in Google Analytics